Saving seeds from most fruits and vegetables is pretty straightforward.

-You wait until the crop has reached harvest time, harvest it, pull out the seeds, let them dry, and store them.
+You wait until the crop has reached harvest time, harvest it, pull out the seeds, let them dry, and store them; for instance, this is how you save zucchini seeds.

 Saving seeds from tomatoes is a little bit different.